TheNexusAvenger/Enigma/README.md

 - Constant keyboard inputs will disable Roblox's default gamepad navigation.
   It will need to be re-implemented.
-- **Enigma might be incompatible with specific experiences, or have major performance issues in specific games.** Issues specific to experiences must be brought to the experience first.
+- **Enigma might be incompatible with specific experiences, or have major performance issues in specific experiences.** Issues specific to experiences must be brought to the experience first.
 Issues specific to systems that implement it (like [Nexus VR Character Model](https://github.com/TheNexusAvenger/Nexus-VR-Character-Model)) must be brought to the project first.